The 5 Incident Severity Levels – And a Free Matrix

 • Investigating the incident and taking corrective action.

 In addition to incident response, proactive IT support practices are instrumental in mitigating potential issues before they become significant problems.
-By implementing proactive measures such as regular system monitoring, preventive maintenance, and security audits, organizations can identify and address potential issues proactively.
+By implementing proactive measures such as regular incident management tools, preventive maintenance, and security audits, organizations can identify and address potential issues proactively.

 When incident severity levels and proactive IT support practices are combined, organizations can achieve a comprehensive Incident Management strategy that encompasses both reactive and proactive approaches to maintain a resilient and reliable IT environment.